Gluten (What You Need To Know)

 Are they gone/less?
 You start to try small amounts of gluten, to see if your symptoms come back.
 If so, you’re likely to respond to gluten.

-Have you got celiac disease or gluten intolerance and would you like guidance from a specialized dietitian?
+Have you got celiac disease or gluten intolerance and would you like guidance from a dietitian who specializes in gut health?
 Then schedule an online consultation at my online dietician’s practice Darm diëtist, and I will help you with all your questions!

 The Treatment For Celiac Disease And NCGS